 The charred edges of banana leaves have always been part of the Christmas celebration in the Philippines, so I understand the response.

-The cake is soft (almost spongy), not so sweet, and with a hint of coconut flavor.
-But combined with the salted egg and cheese on top, expect a contrast of flavor and texture: salt and salty, soft and slightly crunchy.
+But combined with the salted egg and cheese on top, expect a contrast of flavors and textures: salty and soft, with a slightly crunchy finish.

 - Rice flour – this is not the same as glutinous rice flour.
-If you use that, the cake will be sticky and chewy; totally different texture than bibingka.
+If you use that, the cake will be sticky and chewy, with a totally different texture from bibingka.
+No need to go to an Asian store to purchase this, though; you can also find it in stores that specialize in gluten-free products.

-But if you cannot find it, Emmental cheese is an excellent substitute; it melts nicely and not too salty.
+- Cheese – cheddar is generally used for this.
+But if you cannot find it, Emmental cheese is an excellent substitute; it melts nicely and is not too salty.

 - Salted Egg – I strongly suggest you do not skip this ingredient.
 This gives bibingka that contrast of salt against the sweetness of the cake.

-But if you have it in yours, please go ahead and use it under the cake to replace the baking sheet you place on top of the cake pan.
+- Banana Leaves – it’s not shown above because I cannot find them anywhere I live.
+However, if you have it, please go ahead and use it under the bibingka to replace the baking sheet you place on top of the pan.

-Mix all the wet ingredients (photo 3).
+Mix all the wet ingredients.

 Set aside for at least ten minutes to cool.

-Serve, sprinkle more grated cheese, if desired.
+Serve and sprinkle with more grated cheese, if desired.

 Helpful tips